Community detection in complex networks via node similarity, graph representation learning, and hierarchical clustering

 \section{Detailed evaluation}

-Based on the results presented in the previous section, we select the following best-performing combinations of methods for further, more detailed analysis:

-\begin{itemize} \item \textit{Node Genie PPMI} -- node dissimilarity-based Genie with PPMI-based dissimilarity, the Gini index threshold equal to 0.1, and continuation probability equal to 1, \item \textit{Node Genie W-F} -- node dissimilarity-based Genie with Wasserman--Faust measure-based dissimilarity, and the Gini index threshold equal to 0.1, \item \textit{Node Average PPMI} -- node dissimilarity-based average linkage with PPMI-based dissimilarity, and continuation probability equal to 1, \item \textit{Node Average RPR} -- node dissimilarity-based average linkage with Rooted PageRank-based dissimilarity, and return probability equal to 0.3, \item \textit{Spectral Genie K-Step} -- spectral-based Genie with K-step probability based similarity, threshold equal to 0.1, and number of steps equal to 5, \item \textit{Spectral Ward Katz} -- spectral-based Ward linkage with Katz index-based similarity, and decay parameter equal to 0.3, \item \textit{Euclidean Genie DNGR} -- representation-based Genie with DNGR representation, threshold equal to 0.1, and embedding dimension equal to 6, \item \textit{Euclidean Ward DNGR} -- representation-based Ward linkage with DNGR representation, and embedding dimension equal to 6, \item \textit{Euclidean Ward Node2Vec} -- representation-based Ward linkage with Node2Vec representation, and embedding dimension equal to 6. \end{itemize}
+Based on the results presented in the previous section, we select the following best-performing combinations of methods for further, more detailed analysis: \begin{itemize} \itemsep{-0.1em} \item \textit{Node Genie PPMI} -- node dissimilarity-based Genie with PPMI-based dissimilarity, the Gini index threshold equal to 0.1, and continuation probability equal to 1, \item \textit{Node Genie W-F} -- node dissimilarity-based Genie with Wasserman--Faust measure-based dissimilarity, and the Gini index threshold equal to 0.1, \item \textit{Node Average PPMI} -- node dissimilarity-based average linkage with PPMI-based dissimilarity, and continuation probability equal to 1, \item \textit{Node Average RPR} -- node dissimilarity-based average linkage with Rooted PageRank-based dissimilarity, and return probability equal to 0.3, \item \textit{Spectral Genie K-Step} -- spectral-based Genie with K-step probability-based similarity, threshold equal to 0.1, and number of steps equal to 5, \item \textit{Spectral Ward Katz} -- spectral-based Ward linkage with Katz index-based similarity, and decay parameter equal to 0.3, \item \textit{Euclidean Genie DNGR} -- representation-based Genie with DNGR representation, threshold equal to 0.1, and embedding dimension equal to 6, \item \textit{Euclidean Ward DNGR} -- representation-based Ward linkage with DNGR representation, and embedding dimension equal to 6, \item \textit{Euclidean Ward Node2Vec} -- representation-based Ward linkage with Node2Vec representation, and embedding dimension equal to 6. \end{itemize}

 We include the spectral-based methods because while they performed relatively poorly, their analysis is rather interesting based on their observed behaviour.